brmson/yodaqa/README.md

     and analytical tools that aren't standalone UIMA annotators (e.g.
     Wordnet); mainly to avoid reinitialization and keep them as singletons

-We also carry some sources in the de.tudarmstadt.ukp.dkpro namespace and types in the desc namespace; these are just tweaked copies of some DKPro upstream classes that contain bugfixes we require - we expect to get rid of them with the next upstream releases.

 ### Machine Learning

 Some stages of the QA pipeline use machine learning for scoring snippets